 Get-OrganizationConfig | f1 PublicFoldersEnabled

 Note: If the above-mentioned cmdlet is set up to Remote, then use batch migration process to move Public folder in MS Office 365 account.

-2. Next, ensure that MX and Autodiscover DNS record are set for Office 365 Exchange Online rather than local hybrid server.
+2. Next, ensure that MX and Autodiscover DNS records are set for Office 365 Exchange Online rather than the local hybrid servers.

 Get-ClientAccessServer | Set-ClientAccessServer -AutoDiscoverServiceInternalUri $Null

 4. In the MS Office 365 Admin portal, go to Admin Centers > > Exchange.

 5. In EAC, click on mail flow option and then select connectors.
 Here, you can disable the inbound/outbound connectors that were used for the hybrid deployment process.
 Ensure that the connectors that are used currently are not deleted.